March is Fraud Awareness Month.

 Through identity theft, criminals can use personal information such as date of birth, Social Insurance Number (SIN), home address, and driver’s license number to apply for credit cards, mortgages, loans, make purchases online, and even sign up for services such as cable, utilities, and cell phone plans.

 Seniors may not know what to do especially if they are unaware of the risk of identity theft and fraud.
 It is important for caregivers to be aware of the risks and educate the person(s) in your care.
-If you suspect that identity theft has occured, the Royal Canadian Mounted Police (RCMP) recommends filing reports with the following authorities:
+If you suspect that identity theft has occurred, the Royal Canadian Mounted Police (RCMP) recommends filing reports with the following authorities:

 - Your local police force